CQuinlan1/Proggramming1/README.md

 #### Use of seeds generating pseudorandom numbers
 In Numpy we have 4 functions under Random Generator, where seed is one of those functions.
-To understand the effect of the function seed firstly its worth considering the function random without calling the function seed previously and realising how the function random will continuesly return  values  that are completely random,  different float values are output each time.

-Example:

-However if we introduce the seed function and then activate  the random function , random numbers are generated, however the same random numbers are generated each time with this seed.

-Example:
+The introduction of a unique seed before eliciting a random function allows us to elicit the same value or sequence of values each time

 So our random output is not completely random but *pseudo random*, as with this seed we are getting a set output each time .
-So we are are using the seed as a pseudo random generator, as it by reseeding with this same value we are recreating the same sequence of values each time.
+So we a are using the seed as a pseudo random generator, as it by reseeding with this same value we are recreating the same sequence of values each time.
-We often see that the seed used may be  a number representing date/time (avoiding repeats) in  the pseudo random number generator (PRNG) .
+We often see that the seed used maybe  a number representing date/time (avoiding repeats) in  the pseudo random number generator (PRNG) .
 The uses of this can be found in cryptography and encryption algorithm, where codes and passwords cannot be guessed.

 ##### Conclusion
 The selection available of functions  for creating random values is extremely wide.
-I suggest that certain areas repeatly use the  most relevant to their area of speciality, and while the assignment is very worthwhile, it will be interesting to see the preferred methods by different sectors in industry.
+I suggest that certain areas repeatly use the  most relevant to their area of speciality, and while the assignment is very worthwhile, it would be very interesting to see the preferred methods used by different sectors in industry.

 ##### References: